henry2004y/JuliaNotes/menu6.md

 * Requires.jl is an amazing pkg that aims at solving the conditional dependency issue in the pkgs!
 I have applied it to Vlasiator.jl already, and it works like magic.

 * Be careful with dictionaries, especially in performance-critical part.
 In my reimplementation of the classical Vlasov 1D-1V solver from C++, it is 3 times slower than C++ when dictionary is used to store variables and 2 time faster than C++ when dictionary is avoided.

+* Over-constraining argument types is considered as an antipattern in Julia.
+The key reason for specifying argument types in Julia is multi-dispatch.
+In fact, specifying argument types for many functions does not improve performance, which is a common misunderstanding of Julia's JIT compiler.
+See more discussions [here](https://www.oxinabox.net/2020/04/19/Julia-Antipatterns.html).